vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_spatialaudiosource.md

 :::

-:::caution Disabling / Enabling Sound Sources
+::: warning Disabling / Enabling Sound Sources

 On avatars, it is best to disable and enable the Audio Source components rather than the entire GameObject.
 :::